 Carefully review the latest edition of your program's graduate student handbook, identifying all deadlines, names and locations of program personnel who are involved in getting the thesis or dissertation approved.

-For a more complete overview of strategies for developing your thesis or dissertation, view the section on the Faculty of Graduate and Postdoctoral Studies website that talks about Thesis Preparation.
+For a more complete overview of strategies for developing your thesis or dissertation, view the section on the Graduate and Postdoctoral Studies website that talks about Thesis Preparation.

 Prepare for Ethical Review

 Developing an ethical code of conduct is an essential aspect of becoming an academic and researcher.
 One part of that ethical conduct is to carry out your research in a socially responsible way.
 Further, any research at UBC that involves animals, human participants, and bio-hazardous materials must be reviewed and approved by the appropriate Committee or Research Ethics Board (REB) before you can begin any data collection.

 - Does your research involve animals, fish, or invertebrates?
 If yes, familiarize yourself with the relevant UBC policies regarding ethics approval and training at the UBC Animal Care and Use Program website.
 All personnel involved in animal work are required to take the animal care on-line training course offered by the Canadian Council on Animal Care through Connect.
 The Animal Care and Use Program also offers hands-on courses on a number of procedures.